GLOBAL MARKETS-Stocks slip as Treasury yields hit three-year highs

 Reuters data point to market expectations of about three more Fed rate hikes this year, starting in March, although some analysts, including at Goldman Sachs and JP Morgan Asset Management, expect the Fed to raise four times.

-Oil prices slipped, pressured by a strengthening dollar and rising U.S. crude output.
-But prices remained on track for the biggest January increase in five years.
+Oil prices slipped 1.5 percent, pressured by a strengthening dollar and rising U.S. crude output, but prices remained on track for the biggest January increase in five years.

 Brent crude futures fell $1.06 to settle down at $69.46 a barrel.
 U.S. West Texas Intermediate (WTI) crude futures settled down 58 cents at $65.56 a barrel.